 “But we surely don’t look like that sort of girls,” objected Victoria.

 “Duck down, Victoria.
 I doubt they will bother looking at us, if they get us,” I whispered, forcing her down.

 “What will happen to us then?” whispered Victoria.

 “Have you watched “The Rifleman of the Voroshilov Regiment”?
 If we are lucky, it won’t go further than a bit of Kama Sutra.
-If those brutes share Marquis de Sade’s views on the pleasures of pain however – then the outcome for us will be much worse.
+If those bastards share Marquis de Sade’s views on the pleasures of pain however, then the outcome for us will be much worse.
 I’m more worried about our lads though – for them it might be all over much quicker and simpler, with a higher chance of a fatal outcome.
 Now duck down and stay quiet, please.
-We don’t know what kind of weapons these brutes might have.”
+We don’t know what kind of weapons these bastards might have.”